How to Detect Proxies in Android & iOS Apps Using AI

 -

-(a) Choose to monitor this attack vector by checking the Threat Events checkbox associated with Deep Proxy Detection as shown below.
+(a) Choose to monitor this attack vector by checking the Threat Events checkbox associated with Proxy Detection as shown below.

 -